 Health Services is a nurse practitioner run program that adheres to federal and state law and endorses the guidelines of the American College Health Association, the Rhode Island Department of Health and the Centers for Disease Control and Prevention.

 Clinical components of Health Services include treatment of illnesses and injuries, sexual health care, laboratory services, immunizations, support services for students with physical disabilities, and referrals as appropriate.
 All health care and medical records are confidential, and family members are notified only in the event of a life-threatening accident or illness.

 Health Services is staffed by full-time Certified Nurse Practitioners, a Registered Dietician, and a Health Promotion Coordinator.
 Health Services does not provide written excuses for missed classes, exams, or work, due to illnesses, nor do they provide documentation of visits to Health Services.

 In the event of an emergency or when Health Services is closed, emergency medical technicians (EMTs) are available through the Department of Public Safety at 401-232-6001.

 Bryant’s campus is a secure place to live.
 Public Safety officers are on duty 24 hours a day, seven days a week.
 Residence hall exterior doors are locked 24 hours a day, only accessible to students.
 Individual key locks are on the door of each room.
 Visitors are checked in on weeknights and throughout the weekend.

 All students are required to have a current parking sticker and student photo ID.
-These may be obtained on the second floor of the Fisher Student Center.
+IDs may be obtained on the second floor of the Fisher Student Center.
 To obtain a parking sticker, students are required to bring their driver’s license and vehicle registration to the Department of Public Safety.
 Contact the Public Safety office at (401) 232- 6001 for more information.